rx-modules/PlayerDB/README.md

 ## How to use

-This datapack assigns a unique id to each player via a scoreboard: rx.uid.
+This datapack assigns a unique id to each player via a scoreboard: `rx.uid`.
 In order to access the data, you need an uid to search the database with.
 Secondly, the database only creates an entry when it is requested or explicitly created.
 I've listed some examples ranging from easy to complex.

 <details>
 <summary><b>Storing simple data</b></summary>
 <br>

 This will get `@s`'s database entry.
-If it does not exist, it'll dynamically create it
+If it does not exist, it'll dynamically create it.

     function rx.playerdb:api/get_self

-Our data is available at rx:io playerdb.player.data.
-We should write some data, notice how we organized our data by author.cool_pack
+Our data is available at `rx:io playerdb.player.data`.
+We should write some data, notice how we organized our data by `author.cool_pack`.

     data modify storage rx:io playerdb.player.data.author.cool_pack set value {eggs: 3b}